UCL/research-computing-with-cpp/session10/07exercise4.md

 ### Hadoop streaming

-Hadoop streaming provides functionality that enables Map/Reduce jobs to be run using any executable as the mapper and reducer:
+Hadoop streaming enables MapReduce jobs to be run using any executable as the mapper and reducer:
 [http://hadoop.apache.org/docs/r1.2.1/streaming.html](http://hadoop.apache.org/docs/r1.2.1/streaming.html)

-The mapper and reducer are written to take line-by-line input from stdin and emit the output to stdout.
+The mapper and reducer are written to take line-by-line inputs from stdin and emit the output to stdout.

 ### Mapper